atifaziz/Rdatasets.cs/data/doc/datasets/rst/mtcars.rst

 ::

    mtcars

 Format
 ~~~~~~

-A data frame with 32 observations on 11 variables.
+A data frame with 32 observations on 11 (numeric) variables.

 +-------+------+------------------------------------------+
 | [, 1] | mpg  | Miles/(US) gallon                        |